cpmoregit/i-MDSA/i-MDSA/README.md

 # i-MDSA IoT-Multicast device agent Subscriber

-I-MDSA provides a nodejs based bootstrap template to multi-cast the message to messaging service broker.
+I-MDSA is bootstrap template framework to enable edge computing by providing channels to store and forward messages to real-time intelligence and Machine Learning platform.

-Currently, it multi-cast message to Rabbit MQ and Apache Kafka.
+I-MDSA framework multi-cast the devices message to Rabbit MQ and Apache Kafka and stores data in Cassandra.

-I-MDSA uses stored and forward architecture i.e. the agent first store MQTT message in Cassandra and then multicast message to messaging middlewares.
-The currently supported messaging middlewares are Apache Kafka and RabbitMQ.

 ## Usage